UbiquityDotNET/Llvm.NET/README.md

 ### Replicating the automated build
 The Automated build support for Ubiquity.NET.Llvm uses Build-All.ps1 PowerShell script to build all the binaries and generate a
 NuGet package.
-To build the full package simply run `Build-All.ps1` from a PowerShell command prompt with MSBuild tools on the system search path.
+To build the full package simply run `Build-All.ps1 -ForceClean` from a PowerShell command prompt with MSBuild tools on the system search path.

 ### Code of Conduct